Why become a patron of blasphemous art?

 This is where Patreon comes in.
 Any money raised through Patreon goes to me personally at the end of the month, when I can spend it on important things such as beer, books, and bicycle parts.
 Of course, I can also use it to top up the hosting account when necessary, or buy food for my family.
 That’s the clever thing about it!

 Patreon pledges are entirely voluntary – you will never have to pay to read Jesus & Mo on the internet – and they can be cancelled at any time.
 Also, they come with an incremental system of patron rewards, depending on how much you pledge.
 It’s all pretty good fun, really.

-Some readers may still prefer their donations to go towards hosting costs alone, and for those I have left the “Help keep J&M online” form at the bottom of the right-hand sidebar.
+Some readers may still prefer their donations to go towards hosting costs alone, and for those I have left the “Help keep J&M online” link in the right-hand sidebar.
 Otherwise, please use

 Whether you pledge or not, thank you for reading Jesus & Mo.